We are a small team with big ambitions: to represent our members’ interests with government, regulators and the media.

 Adam’s sponsorship of good stewardship in investment decision making and the launch of product with dedicated active engagement strategies have seen him working closely with other stakeholders in the UK listed smaller company community to promote an infrastructure and policy environment that encourages investment.
 He is a member of the AIM advisory panel.
 Adam has a PhD in international relations and previously lectured in politics and economics.

-Sangita has extensive experience in corporate finance, journalism and senior consultancy.
-She has held a number of senior roles within blue chip organisations, including Unilever, Mars, Ernst & Young and KPMG, was a former board director of Swindon Town FC and a past President of the Chartered Institute of Journalists.
-She has consulted to a number of organisations that include HM Cabinet Office, HSBC and other blue chip companies.
+As a full-time director, she has held a number of senior roles within blue-chip organisations, including Unilever, Mars, Ernst & Young, and KPMG.
+She was also a former Board Director of Swindon Town FC, Commonwealth Business Council, Trustee of Care International, and a past President of the Chartered Institute of Journalists.
+She has consulted for a number of organisations, including HM Cabinet Office, HSBC, and other blue-chip companies.

-Sangita is a qualified accountant and a frequent keynote Chair and speaker in forums for the Windsor Leadership Trust and in the past the European Parliament.
+Sangita is a qualified accountant and a frequent keynote Chair and speaker at forums for the Windsor Leadership Trust and, in the past, the European Parliament.